cassiopagnoncelli/gender_guess/README.md

 ## Synopsis

-__gender__ is an R library to guess gender given a name and is part of a data enrichment suite.
+__gender_guess__ is an R library to guess gender given a name and is part of a data enrichment suite.

 ## Installation